Juris Luzins

 Juris Luzins (Juris Luziņš; born June 22, 1947) is a retired American middle-distance runner of Latvian descent.
 He won the national 800 m title in 1971 and placed second in 1969.
 He missed the 1972 Olympics due to an injury, and later raced professionally.

+Luzins competed for the William & Mary Tribe track and field team in the NCAA.

 Luzins married in 1973, divorced in 1975, and remarried later.
 In December 1976 he earned a master's degree in architecture from the University of Florida and later worked as an architect in Gainesville, Florida.